arborchat/arborchat/index.md

 ### Why make a new chat application?
 Isn't the market saturated enough?

 Sure; there are hundreds of other applications that do chat, and many of them are very good tools.
-Arbor's goal is to address some shortcomings that we see in existing chat platforms.
+Arbor's goal isn't to replace them all, but to demonstrate that there are other interesting ways to build chat.